Drama & Theatre Studies A Level

 Why Our College?

-Hone your skills and perform in front of live audiences in our recently developed 150 seat Griffon Theatre
+Hone your skills in our new purpose built 150 seat Griffon Theatre

 Gain industry experience and connections